canyon289/SalesData/README.md

 # SalesData
-This repo contains analysis of pubically available sales data to force myself to think through a question I received
+This repo contains analysis of publicly available sales data to force myself to think through a question I received

 ## Data